Njenga111/Data-portfolio/README.md

 ## Sections of the Portfolio

-The portfolio website consists of the following sections:
+The portfolio website consists of these sections:

 - **Home**: Introduction and a brief overview.
 - **Skills**: A detailed list of my technical skills.